digwit678/DIGCREAT_AUDIO_PROCESSION/README.md

 ### Downloading

-for more efficient training we downloaded our whole dataset from *Google Clouds* with [this link](https://console.cloud.google.com/storage/browser/tfds-data/datasets/nsynth;tab=objects?prefix=&forceOnObjectsSortingFiltering=false)
+for more efficient training we downloaded the whole GANSYNTH 2.3.3. (sub) dataset from *Google Clouds* with [this link](https://console.cloud.google.com/storage/browser/tfds-data/datasets/nsynth;tab=objects?prefix=&forceOnObjectsSortingFiltering=false)